alexandrosraikos/woocommerce-biz-courier-logistics/README.md

 #### Cancel

-You can cancel Biz Courier shipments by heading to your order and clicking _Cancel shipment_.
+You can request cancellation of a Biz Courier shipment by heading to your order and clicking _Request shipment cancellation_.

 ## Frequently Asked Questions